warmachine028/resume-builder/README.md

 -   Completely Free of Cost
 -   Get templates according to your Experience
 -   Authentication using Phone Number
--   No data-loss on page Refress
+-   No data-loss on page Refresh
 -   More Templates comming soon
 -   Drag and Drop Feature
 -   Live Preview